arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.26.2021

+The Mom Test is a set of rules for asking questions that your mom can't lie to you about.
+Here are the three rules:

+1. Talk about their life instead of your idea
+2. Ask about specifics in the past instead of generics or opinions about the future
+3. Talk less and listen more

 ### 4.25.2021